 You can build relationships in your community through:

-Choosing which school to enrol your child in is a huge decision.
+Choosing which school to enroll your child in is a huge decision.
 Like most big decisions, prospective parents take time to talk to friends and family and look for information from similar families on the Internet.
 Your school can prepare for this by asking some key families for testimonials.
 While it can be embarrassing to ask, schools who want to remain competitive will understand the importance of having social proof or building trust through others’ reviews.

 You can gather testimonials by:

-Your admissions team is your most valuable resource when it comes to driving enrolments.
-Nurturing a family takes time: meetings, phone calls and regular follow-ups can quickly eat away at a registrar’s day.
+Your admissions team is your most valuable resource when it comes to driving enrollments.
+Nurturing a family takes time: meetings, phone calls, and regular follow-ups can quickly eat away at a registrar’s day.
 When you add in repetitive administration tasks, it’s easy to see why admissions teams can get overwhelmed.
 You can protect your admissions team’s time by implementing systems that automate repetitive tasks and free them up to get personal.